 Sugar beets are best fresh.
 If you have that farmer’s market list already going based on last weeks ingredients for Frittata, jot down beets, too.
 Their preparation is largely hands off until just before serving.
 I give them a good scrub and drop them into a large pot of salted water.
 They boil for about 50 to 60 minutes.
 The heat makes them nice and tender.
 Next comes the magic of butter…

-How To Brown Butter Without Burning Butter
+How Do I Brown Butter Without Burning Butter?

 Brown butter is made by cooking unsalted butter for a period of minutes long enough to turn the milk solids brown while cooking out any water present in the butter.
 Its proteins changed, brown butter has a richer, more intense flavor than just melted or clarified butter.
 Brown butter makes a delicious topping for vegetables such as Brussels sprouts, broccoli, and beets.